Mathématique: Chapter 3

 Rush glared at him.

-“Look,” Young said.
-“I said I was going to drop by and—”
+“I said I was gonna drop by.”

 “And I said I hated it when people dropped by.
 Or weren’t you listening?”

-“Want to make me dinner?”
+“Wanna make me dinner?”
 Young asked.

 “Tempting,” Young said, his voice like the dry grind of stones, “but no thanks.”